A young man wearing a Mears uniform carries copper pipes over his shoulder

 If you decorate your home with these materials, we will ask you to repair this damage at the end of your tenancy (you will be charged if we incur any costs for this).

-We are only responsible for drains that serve individual properties.
+We are responsible for drains that serve individual properties.
 When the drain joins another drain and serves multiple properties it becomes the responsibility of your local water authority.
 They are also responsible for all main drains in the roads and footpaths.

 Find your water supplier on the Water UK website - you just need your postcode.

-12. Electricity - what should I do if my lights are not working but my sockets are?
+What should I do if my lights are not working but my sockets are?

 • Check lighting fuse or circuit breaker in the consumer unit (fuse box)